Visit the Horne Museum

 Casa Vasari is open on demand.

-Ticket: €10.00 Casa Vasari and Museo Horne
+Ticket: €12.00 Casa Vasari and Museo Horne

-Concessions: Unicoop members and Santa Croce ticket holders.
+Concessions: €8.00 Unicoop members, Santa Croce ticket holders and Museo Galileo ticket holders.

 Admission free: children up to 3 years of age, visitors with disabilities and their caregivers, group leaders, teachers with their classes, journalists with prior accreditation displaying professional ID, tour guides.